 Allaynah’s eyes eased open slowly.
-It took her a few moments to remember where she was and why so much of her body was stiff with pain and cold; but when the realisation that she must have fallen asleep during the night floated into her awareness and what little reserve of adrenaline she had left was released into her blood stream.
-She threw her arms out as though anticipating an imminent attack at that moment.
-However, she ended up instead getting tangled up with Rosha who had been sitting beside her attempting to coax a feeble spark into a flame.
-Rosha explained that she had woken up and found Allaynah fast asleep and didn’t want to bother her as she needed some sleep too.
+It took her a few moments to remember where she was and why so much of her body was stiff from pain and the cold; but at last the realisation drifted into her awareness that she must have fallen asleep during the night and what little reserve of adrenaline she had left was released into her blood stream.
+She threw her arms out frantically as though anticipating an imminent attack.
+However, she ended up getting tangled with Rosha who had been sitting beside her attempting to coax a feeble spark into a flame against from kindling.
+Rosha explained that she had woken up and found Allaynah fast asleep and didn’t want to wake her as she needed some sleep too.

 The Matriarch’s camp was situated in a field not far from a river.
 It was surrounded by a wall made by binding hundreds of thorn bushes together and dragging the assembled chain of brambles into a perimeter line.
 The wall wasn’t straight at all and so the camp was shaped more like a splatter mark than a well organised military base.
 There were only two entries to the camp and each was guarded by at least six of the Matriarch’s warrioresses armed with spears, clubs, and bows.
 There were no towers overlooking the perimeter, nor any huts.
 There were several open fires burning throughout the camp interior, around them were clusters of tents made from saplings and animal skins stretched over them.
 There was something that troubled Allaynah about the things the Bellamani built.
 Weaving brambles and nettles together to create a wall was something the Paximani never did.
 On the few occasions they had built walls they had used wood, dirt, and stone; that much she knew.
 But the foreignness of this wall troubled her.
 It was like a long thorn studded snake weaving its way into her home.
 While looking at the wall she vaguely recalled the men of her tribe talking about the challenges regarding the building of walls.
 She wished she’d paid more attention to what the men had said.